barbarer/py4e-int/_sources/functions/peer_int.rst

    :answer_a: 8
    :answer_b: 20
    :correct: a
    :feedback_a: Correct!
 In function first(a), a has been assigned to a new value 8.
 So first(a) returns 8.
 And a = first(a) makes a equals to 8.
    :feedback_b: Try again.
 In function first(a), a has been assigned to a new value 8.
 So first(a) returns 8, however the value of a is still 20 outside the function until a has been assigned with a new value first(a).
 Therefore, a equals to 8.

+   What does the following code output?

    .. code-block:: python

       def first(a):
         a = 8
         return a

       a = 20
       a= first(a)
       print(a)